b-thi/JCGS_FNN_Revisions/README.md

 - pip install keras==2.2.4

-5. Now, we need to open R and install the correct versions of Keras and Tensorflow for R
+5. Now, we need to open R and install the correct versions of Keras and Tensorflow for R, so in RStudio, run the following:

 - install_version("tensorflow", version = "2.2.0", repos = "http://cran.us.r-project.org")